-Spalling of concrete or concrete spalling is a phenomenon where few parts of the concrete break itself free from the structure and expose the reinforcement or the insides of the concrete to the atmosphere.
+Spalling of concrete or concrete spalling is a phenomenon where a few parts of the concrete break themselves free from the structure and expose the reinforcement or the insides of the concrete to the atmosphere.

-Spalling is caused by certain chemical reactions inside the concrete which lead to the formation of foreign products which are of high volume.
-These new products due to lack of space inside the concrete will increase the internal pressure.
+Spalling is caused by certain chemical reactions inside the concrete, leading to the formation of high-volume foreign products.
+Due to the lack of space inside the concrete, these new products will increase the internal pressure.

 These problems causing new products are formed due to the following conditions:

 - Sulphate attack,

 - Spalling may also be caused by exposure to high temperatures, mostly in case of fire.

 1. The concrete debris may injure the people or damage the objects below, thus increasing the risk of people’s life.